-Click here for a brochure from the Association of Genetic Counseling Program Directors highlighting some features of genetic counselors and successful applicants.
+Who are Genetic Counselors?
+Information the Association of Genetic Counseling Program Directors about genetic counselors and features of successful applicants.

 Please contact us should you have any questions about our program.